 • Prioritizing funding within the VDOT Six Year Construction Program to be used for constructing pedestrian improvements.

 • Providing county funding to work with VDOT to begin installing countdown pedestrian traffic signals.

 • Joining in the working group that helped draft VDOT’s new Policy for Integrating Pedestrian and Bicycle Accommodations.

 • Convening a Pedestrian Task Force to coordinate and prioritize county pedestrian education/outreach and construction efforts.

-• Conducting police enforcement actions in high-pedestrian areas such as the Route 1 Corridor, Tysons Corner, Annandale and at the Huntington and Vienna Metro Stations, targeting both motorists and pedestrians who violate pedestrian and traffic laws.
+• Conducting police enforcement actions in high-pedestrian areas such as the Route 1 Corridor, Tysons, Annandale and at the Huntington and Vienna Metro Stations, targeting both motorists and pedestrians who violate pedestrian and traffic laws.

 Fairfax County has supported the Street Smart campaign for two years now contributing $150,000 to this and other regional efforts to improve awareness of laws governing drivers, bicyclists and pedestrians alike, while educating these groups on safer practices to reduce street crossing risks.

 Pedestrian Safety is a complicated issue in a region with some of the worst congestion in the country and motorists, pedestrians and cyclists who too often disregard or unfortunately don’t understand traffic signals, signs and street markings.
 Throughout the region, and in Fairfax especially, sustained efforts to improve awareness can make a difference.
 Connolly was able to report, in the year 2003, the number of pedestrian fatalities in the county was almost half of what it was in 2002.